 - Do not move the patient unless they are in a dangerous location (for instance, near a hot radiator, glass door, or stairs).

 - Once the seizure is over, cover the patient with a blanket and allow them to rest.

 - Do not give medicines, food, or liquids until you call the doctor and the patient is fully awake.

-- If the patient is prone to seizures, use side rails and bumper pads on their bed.
+- If the patient is known to have seizures, use side rails and bumper pads on their bed.
 Be sure someone is with the patient when they are walking or sitting in a chair.

 - Give anti-seizure medicine as prescribed by the doctor.

 - Has a seizure, once it’s over and the patient is comfortable (If someone else is with you, stay with the patient and have the other person call the doctor.)

 Last Revised: 11/05/2013